dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 </script>

-The CEO of FooBar inc needs to increase company margins.
+The CEO needs to increase company margins.
 He turns to the engineering leadership team to help.

-Engineering leadership might put together a sound plan.
+Engineering leadership puts together a sound plan.
 First the objective to "increase company margins" is decomposed into a collection of eng-level goals like "reduce tier 2 support hours".
 Each of these eng-level goals decompose into org-level goals like "enable a self-service setup flow", which decompose into team-level goals like "reduce customer ingestion exceptions".

 ![Company margins project breakdown](/img/company-margins-project-breakdown.png)